YiannisRoss/pharmarails/README.md

 `rbenv install 3.0.2 --verbose`

-This command will take 10-15 minutes to complete.
+This command will take some time.
 The --verbose flag will show you what’s going on so you can be sure it hasn’t gotten stuck.

 When the last command is finished, set the Ruby version and verify that it’s working: